szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

 = 3.3.5 =
 Show mapped pages and its own column.
 Mapped term pages now redirect to the correct term.
 Added new contributor: Paal Joachim.
-Compatibility with Yoast SEO added.